njanakiev/njanakiev.github.io/_posts/2017-03-02-covariance-matrix.md

 $$ C = VLV^{-1} $$

 which can be also obtained by [singular value decomposition](https://en.wikipedia.org/wiki/Singular_value_decomposition).
 The eigenvectors are unit vectors representing the direction of the largest variance of the data, while the eigenvalues represent the magnitude of this variance in the corresponding directions.
 This means $$V$$ represents a rotation matrix and $$\sqrt{L}$$ represents a scaling matrix.
-From this equation, we can represent the covariance matrix $$C$$ as
+From this equation we can represent the covariance matrix $$C$$ as

 $$ C = RSSR^{-1} $$